Toolbox & Manifest

 5. All tool containers are just-in-time & on-demand, so that having these declared in case of eventual use won't saddle you with an enormous bootstrap process.
 As usual with docker-compose, containers aren't pulled until they are used, and build-when-changed mostly works as you'd expect.

 The overall focus for k8s-tools.yml is to stand alone with no host dependencies (not even Dockerfiles), yet provide boilerplate that's parametric enough to work pretty well across different projects without changing the compose file.
-Read on in the next section for more details about the manifest.
+Technically you don't need project integration or even need k8s.mk, but you'll probably want it anyway.